sudorandom/kmcd.dev/content/posts/2026/benchmarking-protojsonx/index.md

 ### Payload Sizes

 Serialization output size matters, especially when comparing JSON and binary protobuf.
-These are the payload sizes produced by the benchmark fixtures:
+These are the payload sizes produced by the benchmark payloads:

 | Payload | ProtoJSON bytes | generic JSON bytes | binary proto bytes |
 | :--- | ---: | ---: | ---: |